Bidhan-Bajracharya/CS6P05-FYP-STU-CAMP/user/stu-camp/README.md

 * Working reset password for students and admin
 * Post/Share component support pictures
 * Send email of the notification
-* Mark unread notifications as seen, on page render
+* Mark unread notifications as seen, after 2sec of page render
+* Unread notifications have a blue dot besides them

 # Bugs:
 * Responsiveness is wonky